panthajan/fullstack-devops-test/README.md

   b.
 POST ( Insert data to News List)

-4. Redis(Pub/Sub)
+3. Redis(Pub/Sub)
    a.
 Cache
    b.
 Publish To Worker Node

-6. Worker Node
+4. Worker Node
    a.
 Subscriber

-8. Database
+5. Database
    a.
-All date will Save here
+All inserted date will Save here